Colorado Doctor: Getting COVID Multiple Times May Become The Norm

-“The biggest question we’re having in the medical community is whether it’s fair to call these reinfections or simply new infections,” says Dr. Dave.
+“The biggest question we’re having in the medical community is whether it’s fair to call these reinfections or simply new infections,” says Hnida.
 “COVID is an illness with a lot of mutation and variants to it.”

 Colorado is one of the few states that is keeping track of COVID-19 second-infection cases.
 Between Aug.
 20, 2020 and Feb.
 28, 2021, there were 822 people who had a second infection of the virus.
 That’s 0.19% of Colorado’s total case count.